Mia Risa Gomez

 Mia Caroline Risa Gomez (born 21 December 2005) is a Norwegian figure skater.
-She is the 2022 Open d'Andorra, 2022 Santa Claus Cup, and 2023 Norwegian national champion.
-She has represented Norway at two ISU Championships, reaching the final segment at the 2023 European Championships.
+She is the 2022 Open d'Andorra, 2022 Santa Claus Cup, and a three-time Norwegian national champion (2023–2025).
+She has represented Norway at six ISU Championships, reaching the final segment at the 2023 European Championships and the 2024 World Championships.

 Personal life

 Mia Caroline Risa Gomez was born in Mexico City, to a Mexican mother and a Norwegian father.
 The family moved to Norway when she was two years old.
+She started skating for Stavanger Figure Skating Club and transferred to Asker Figure Skating Club during the summer of 2024.